 That type of supportive coaching by parents will help to turn things around for children.

-In specific situations where your child has experienced rejection and you see a change, you can simply comment on the change in behavior, and emphasize that, “I know this isn’t easy, but it’s not good that you are letting it stop you from doing your best.
-You can do better, if you try.”
+In specific situations where your child has experienced rejection and you see a change, you can simply comment on the behavior change, and emphasize that “I know this isn’t easy, but it’s not good that you are letting it stop you from doing your best.
+You can do better if you try.”

-You may notice more impulisivity, or that they are eating more, or that they seem more easily frustrated.
-That’s where you gently comment on their behavior, and let them know that mom and dad are absolutely confident that they can do it better.
+You may notice more impulsivity, or that they are eating more, or that they seem more easily frustrated.
+That’s where you gently comment on their behavior and let them know that mom and dad are confident that they can do it better.
 This seems to be remarkably beneficial in these situations, and it’s very simple.

 Here are a few more examples: